-Your experience as a parent at Empower Generations may also be different than what you have experienced at your previous schools.
+Your experience as a parent at Empower Generations may also be different from what you have experienced at your previous schools.
 To make the transition a smooth one for your learner(s) and yourself, we encourage families to keep updated and informed about school events and parent programs.
 We encourage and depend upon our parents to be actively engaged both in and outside of their learner's classroom.
-You will work harder here as a parent, but your rewards will be tenfold.
-If you feel that you need support in any given area, please don't hesitate to ask for a meeting with your child's classroom facilitator, or another adult on campus that can advocate for you or your child.
+If you feel that you need support in any given area, please don't hesitate to ask for a meeting with your child's Guide, or another adult on campus that can advocate for you or your child.
 We work as a team in this environment and the only effective way to do that is to communicate and ask questions.